Step One – Secure your place

 Step Four - Apply for immigration permission (sometimes called a visa or entry clearance)

-To help you decide what immigration permission you need (if any) and for guidance on how to apply, the College’s Advice and Counselling Service have produced the following guide:
+To help you decide what immigration permission you need (if any) and for guidance on how to apply, the University's Advice and Counselling Service have produced the following guide:

 This guide contains the following sections: